MotokoRL/WaterMark/README.md

 ## Supported File Formats

-- **Word (.docx)**: Watermark appears in document header
 - **PowerPoint (.pptx)**: Watermark appears on all slides
 - **PDF**: Watermark appears diagonally across each page

 ## Example Usage

-1. Adding a "DRAFT" watermark to a Word document:
-   - Text: "DRAFT"
-   - Font: Arial
-   - Size: 48
-   - Color: 200,200,200 (light gray)
-   - Opacity: 0.3
-   - Density: 3

-2. Adding a confidential notice to a PDF:
+1. Adding a confidential notice to a PDF:
    - Text: "CONFIDENTIAL"
    - Font: Times New Roman
    - Size: 36